wp-plugins/sb-rss-feed-plus/README.txt

 == Description ==

-You can improve the default WordPress RSS feed to include
+You can improve the default WordPress RSS feed to include:

-*   This plugin will add post thumbnail to RSS feed as "media:content" and "enclosure" tags.
+- This plugin will add post thumbnail to RSS feed as "media:content" and "enclosure" tags.
-*   Image is also added to HTML part of "description" and "content:encoded" tags.
+- Image is also added to HTML part of "description" and "content:encoded" tags.
-*   You can also add server signature to end of feed content in form "Source: XYZ".
+- You can also add server signature to end of feed content in form "Source: XYZ".
-*   Inject ad (image with link) after nth paragraph of each post.
+- Inject ad (image with link) after nth paragraph of each post.

 = Post thumbnail =
 Add post thumnail to each post's excerpt and full text (if enabled in WordPress configuration).